gahlshemy/gahlshemy.github.io/docs/index.md

 *Papers*
 * [Topology of augmented bergman complexes](https://arxiv.org/abs/2108.13394) with E. Bullock, A. Kelley, V. Reiner, K. Ren, D. Shen, B. Sun, A. Tao, and Z. Zhang (published in the Electronic Journal of Combinatorics).
-* [On the Cauchy transform of complex powers of the variable](https://arxiv.org/abs/2209.07649) with B. Faktor and M. Kuhn (submitted for publication).
+* [On the Cauchy transform of complex powers of the variable](https://digitalresearch.bsu.edu/mathexchange/volume-17/) with B. Faktor and M. Kuhn (published in Ball State Mathematics Exchange, an undergraduate journal).
 * [Modular principal series representation of GL2 over finite rings](https://gahlshemy.github.io/MichApril11.pdf) (in progress).
 * [Lattice models and puzzles for Dual Weak symmetric Grothendieck Polynomials](https://www-users.cse.umn.edu/~reiner/REU/REU2021notes/Problem_5__Puzzles___Ice.pdf) with E. Bullock, N. Caplinger, A. Chin, N. Davis, and C. Frechette (in progress).